 - Identify the anxiety when it comes.

 - Be an observer of the anxiety.
-Give the anxiety a name like it’s a bully trying to get you in a bad mood.
+Give it a name like it’s a bully trying to get you in a bad mood.
 Encourage your kid to stand up to the bully.

 - Calm themselves down.
 Take deep breaths, distract themselves with other thoughts.
 Play a game etc.

 As I write this, it all seems like common sense.
-When things are spelled out to us, they become so clear.
-But sometimes things are foggy and we need help to see the view.
+When things are spelled out to us, they become so apparent.
+But sometimes things are foggy, and we need help to see the view.

-And you know what?
 These are tools that will also help adults with anxiety.
 I know I will utilize them for myself, in addition to using them for my son.
-I hope you do too.
-If this post spoke to you, please leave a comment!
-I would love to hear your thoughts.